 Contrary to what many of us believe, being single isn’t a prerequisite for dating.
 Just because at a certain point in life you have no partner does not mean you need one.
-The decision to date, especially after a breakup or a divorce, is one that should be made after careful consideration of a couple of things, some of which we shall discuss below.
+The decision to date after a breakup or a divorce, is one that should be made after careful consideration of a couple of things, some of which we shall discuss below.

 Knowing when the right time to date is is what can save you from a lot of unnecessary drama, heartache, and situation-ships.
 The awareness that sometimes availability is a mental state and not a physical one is a hallmark of growth.
+You then know that it is time to change your life!
+Motivators and educators like Jesse Jhaj can help you make the change you need in your life!

 Each relationship we experience changes us in a way.
 We are not the same after a heartbreak.
 That you can successfully hop from relationship to another without pain, grudges, baggage, and heartache transcends mortality.
 If you can, please write your own Hitchhikers Guide To Absolute Freedom in this tumultuous journey of relationships featuring humans.